charlesfoster/ont-analysis-toolkit/README.md

 Reads are mapped to the relevant reference genome with `minimap2`.
 Amplicon primers are trimmed using `samtools ampliconclip`.
 Variants are called using `medaka` and `longshot`, followed by filtering and consensus genome assembly using `bcftools`.
 The amino acid consequences of SNPs are inferred using `bcftools csq`.
 If analysing SARS-CoV-2, lineages are inferred using `pangolin`.
 Finally, a variety of sample QC metrics are combined into a final QC file.

 # Other Notes
+**Run metadata spreadsheet**
+The run metadata spreadsheet should be styled after provided csv file ('run_data_example.csv'), with the minimum columns to include "barcode", "id", "neg_control", "protocol", and "run_name".
+Regardless of whether you use the ONT "native" (ligation) barcodes or the "rapid" (transposase-based) barcodes, the barcodes in the spreadsheet should be named in the form of "BCXX", where "XX" represents a number from 01 onwards.

+**Barcodes**
+By default, the pipeline assumes you are using the ONT 12-barcode rapid kit ("SQK-RBK004").
+However, other kits are supported, including:
+- SQK-LSK109 (up to 12 samples ligation/native barcodes)
+- SQK-RBK110-96 (up to 96 samples rapid barcodes)

 **Protocols**

 A protocol for the amplicon scheme needs (a) to be installed in the pipeline, and (b) named in the run_data.csv spreadsheet for analyses to work correctly.
 The pipeline comes with the Midnight protocol for SARS-CoV-2 pre-installed (https://www.protocols.io/view/sars-cov2-genome-sequencing-protocol-1200bp-amplic-bwyppfvn).
 Adding additional protocols is fairly easy: